open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 bucketMidpoint = ((base - 1) / 2) / ((base + 1) / 2) = (base - 1) /
 (base + 1)`.

-##### Exponential Histogram Aggregation: Handle range limits

-When either the MinValue or MaxValue range limit is configured, the implementation is REQUIRED to reject out-of-range measurements and signal an error to the user.
+This Aggregation uses the notion of "ideal" scale.
+The ideal scale is
+either:

+1. The maximum supported scale, generally used for single-value histogram Aggregations where scale is not otherwise constrained
+2. The largest value of scale such that no more than the maximum number of buckets are needed to represent the full range of input data in either of the positive or negative ranges.

 ##### Exponential Histogram Aggregation: Handle all normal values

-Range limits aside, implementations are REQUIRED to accept the entire normal range of IEEE floating point values (i.e., all values except for +Inf, -Inf and NaN values).
+Implementations are REQUIRED to accept the entire normal range of IEEE floating point values (i.e., all values except for +Inf, -Inf and NaN values).

 Implementations are permitted to round subnormal values away from zero to the nearest normal value when it simplifies the implementation.

+##### Exponential Histogram Aggregation: Support a minimum and maximum scale

+The implementation MUST maintain reasonable minimum and maximum scale parameters, values that the automatic scale parameter will not exceed.

+##### Exponential Histogram Aggregation: Use the maximum scale for single measurements

+When the histogram contains not more than one value in either of the positive or negative ranges, the implementation SHOULD use the maximum scale.

-##### Exponential Histogram Aggregation: Maintain the ideal scale when values are not limited in both directions
+##### Exponential Histogram Aggregation: Maintain the ideal scale

-Implementations SHOULD adjust the histogram scale as necessary to maintain the best resolution possible, given the maximum size, unless both MinValue and MaxValue range limits are set.
-This results in histogram Aggregations where at least one of the positive or negative ranges of buckets is more than half the maximum size, such that increasing scale by one would not be possible given the size constraint.
+Implementations SHOULD adjust the histogram scale as necessary to maintain the best-possible resolution at the configured maximum size.

-##### Exponential Histogram Aggregation: Maintain fixed scale when values are limited in both directions

-Implementations SHOULD fix the histogram scale to the ideal scale of the configured MinValue and MaxValue when both limits are set.

 ## Attribute limits